Maatary/haskell-no-project/ReadMe.md

 # Appraoch

-## Compiling Haskell Sources to Produce an Executable
+## Compiling Haskell Sources With No External Dependencies to Produce an Executable Without Resorting to Packaging

 compiling haskell sources project without resorting to packaging is done as follows: